indimail/indimail-virtualdomains/.github/README-indimail.md

 4. Using control files <b>from.envrules</b>, <b>fromd.envrules</b>, <b>rcpt.envrules</b>, <b>auth.envrules</b> - These are control files used by programs like <b>qmail-smtpd</b>, <b>qmail-inject</b>.
 They match on the sender or recipient address.
 Here you can set or unset environment variables for a sender, recipient.
 You can also use any regular expression to match multipler sender or recipients.
 To know these environment variables, read the man pages for <b>qmail-smtpd</b>, <b>qmail-inject</b>, <b>spawn-filter</b>.

-5. Using control file domainqueue - This can be used to set environment variable for any recipient domain.
+5. Using control file <b>domainqueue</b> - This can be used to set environment variable for any recipient domain.
 Read the man page for <b>qmail-smtpd</b>, <b>qmail-inject</b>.
 You can configure <b>domainqueue</b> to have indimail-mta configure itself differently for different domains.

 6. If you have installed ezmlm / ezmlm-idx, then you have an additional directory for configuring environment variables in <u>/etc/indimail/ezmlm/global_vars</u>.